 - Forgetfulness and carelessness

-- Change in appearance such as weight loss/gain, flu-like withdrawal symptoms, glazed eyes, and sleep pattern changes
+- Change in appearances such as weight loss/gain, flu-like withdrawal symptoms, glazed eyes, and sleep pattern changes

 - Socially withdrawn from family and friends

 People addicted to painkillers often find themselves worried about not having their fix.
-They will plan out their doses according to the amount of pills they have left.
+They will plan out their doses according to some pills they have left.
 There are many statistics to prove that the younger generations are becoming easily addicted to painkillers.

 A Few Statistics on Painkiller Abuse

-Below are a list of common statistics of painkiller usage:
+Below is a list of current statistical data on painkiller usage: